Diagnosis

 Lifestyle and home remedies

-Systemic mastocytosis can be a complex disease.
-Understanding your condition is critical to ongoing care and prevention of complications.
+Systemic mastocytosis can be a complex condition.
+Understanding your condition is critical to ongoing care and preventing complications.
 Ask family or friends if they can help you monitor and care for your condition.
 Here are some self-care tips:

 • Identify and avoid your triggers.

 • Treat allergic reactions.
-If your doctor recommends epinephrine, always carry a dose with you.
+If your healthcare professional recommends epinephrine, always carry one or two doses with you.

-• Follow your doctor's recommended care and ongoing monitoring.
+• Follow your healthcare professional's recommended care and ongoing monitoring.

 • Wear a medical alert bracelet or necklace or carry a medical card identifying that you have systemic mastocytosis.
-Ask your doctor to give you information for health care professionals that you can carry with you in case you need emergency care.
+Ask your healthcare professional to give you information about your condition that you can carry with you.
+Give it to healthcare professionals in case you need emergency care.

 Coping and support

-• Learn about the disorder.
+• Learn about the condition.
 Learn as much as you can about systemic mastocytosis.
-Then you can make the best choices and be an advocate for yourself.
-Help your family members and friends understand the condition, the care needed and the safety precautions you need to take.
+Then you can make the best choices and speak up for yourself.
+Help your family members and friends understand your condition, your care needs and the safety precautions you need to take.

 • Find a team of trusted professionals.
 You'll need to make important decisions about care.
 Medical centers with specialty teams can offer you information about systemic mastocytosis, as well as advice and support, and can help you manage care.

 • Seek out other support.
-Talking to people who are dealing with similar challenges can provide you with information and emotional support.
-Ask your doctor about resources and support groups in your community.
-If you don't feel comfortable in a support group, your doctor may be able to put you in touch with someone who has dealt with systemic mastocytosis.
+Talking to people who also have systemic mastocytosis or other lifelong conditions can give you information and emotional support.
+Ask your healthcare professional about resources and support groups in your community.
+If an in-person support group isn't for you, your healthcare professional may be able to put you in touch with someone who has systemic mastocytosis.
 Or you may be able to find a group or individual support online.

-• Ask for help from family and friends.
+• Ask for help.
 Ask for or accept help from family and friends when needed.
 Take time for your interests and activities.
-Counseling with a mental health professional may help with adjustment and coping.
+Counseling with a mental health professional may help with anxiety, depression and coping strategies.

 Preparing for your appointment